 Browser Developer Tools: Right-click on any text on your page, select “Inspect” (or “Inspect Element”), and look at the HTML code (the underlying code of your web page).
 You can easily see if text is wrapped in

-SEO Tools: You can utilize browser extensions like “SEO Minion” or “MozBar” for a quick glance at a page’s heading structure.
-For a more comprehensive site-wide analysis, robust website audit tools such as “Screaming Frog SEO Spider” (desktop software) or the site audit features within platforms like “Semrush” or “Ahrefs” can crawl your entire site and report on heading issues.
-For a deeper dive into auditing your site, check out our guide on How to Perform a Technical SEO Audit.
+SEO Tools: Browser extensions like SEO Minion or MozBar give you a quick glance at a page’s heading structure.
+For a site-wide analysis, Screaming Frog SEO Spider (desktop software) or the site audit features in Semrush or Ahrefs can crawl your entire site and report on heading issues.
+For a deeper dive, check out our guide on How to Perform a Technical SEO Audit.

 By taking a few moments to review and correct your heading structure, you’ll make it significantly easier for search engines to understand your content and, in turn, improve your chances of ranking higher.